Project Management Certificate Program - Module Descriptions

 The project manager plays a key role in closing a project.
 All projects are required to go through a series of activities to be completed.
 The closing of the project involves a review of the deliverables to ensure that the product is delivered as expected.
 It prepares the team for future projects by going through a lesson learned process, and it is ultimately closed by the client’s acceptance of the deliverables.

 Capstone Project (Managing a Real Project)

 This course gives the participant the opportunity to acquire experience in project management.
 The participant must identify a project within his work environment.
 The project is managed by the participant.
 A mentor is provided to facilitate the transfer of knowledge from the classroom to the real world.
 The project varies in length and is subject to the decision of the mentor.
-Note: This module will be ongoing throughout the 18-week course.
+Capstone must be completed by December 18th, 2015.

 NOTE: This module will be ongoing throughout the course and will equate to approximately 45 hours of self-directed work.